austinbillings/supergulp/README.md

   gulp.task('export', ['myTask', 'myOtherTask', 'thirdTask']);
 }
 ```
-...but they're discouraged, since either:
+...but they're discouraged, because of the following:
 - The other task definitions would need to live in the same file, or...
 - We must rely on the other tasks *always* being present.
 That's no fun.
 Then, the hook system came about.